hesptech/flutter_mvvm/README.md

 Software architecture is the set of decisions that we make before we start coding and that will be hard to change after.

 MVVM Architectural pattern
-Separation of Concerns, testability, reusability, scalability and Maintenance understand, test, and evolve flexibility and reusability of code and the ability to test each component independently. more maintainable, larger projects or planning long-term development, Easy State Management, Clean Codebase
+Single Responsibility and Separation of Concerns, testability, reusability, scalability and Maintenance understand, test, and evolve flexibility and reusability of code and the ability to test each component independently. more maintainable, larger projects or planning long-term development, Easy State Management, Clean Codebase